The Strongest Weed Killer you Can Buy

 Doesn’t kill every known weed or even every common lawn weed.

-For complete lawn control, it should be used in conjunction with Resolva (Resolva in spring and Weedol in autumn).
-Resolva contains different chemicals that kill other species of weeds.
+Based on my experience, if you want 100% lawn weed control, it should be used in conjunction with Resolva (Resolva in spring and Weedol in autumn).
+Resolva contains different chemicals that kill different species of weeds that Weedol struggles with.

 To protect the grass, this weed killer isn’t designed to be the strongest on the market, and it may take several applications, 6 months apart, to control the weeds.

-For maximum coverage, lawn weed killers are best applied by sprayer rather than a watering can and this product doesn’t come with a sprayer included.
+For maximum coverage, I’ve found that lawn weed killers are best applied by sprayer rather than a watering can, and this product doesn’t come with a sprayer included.

 4) The Strongest Moss and Mould Killer